Saptak625/TI-84PlusCEPrograms/README.md

 Open-Source Release of "This is the Only Level" by Armor Games Inc.

 ### TRAPLEGD
+Finds base to base height of a trapezoid given vertices.

 ### TRISOLVE
+General Purpose Triangle Solver.

 ### TRITYPES
+Classifies Triangles based on Side Lengths.
+Checks whether shape is a triangle and whether it is acute, right, or obtuse.

 ### XYCRDNTS
 Get current X and Y values (equal to coordinates of line tracer in grapher if not reassigned).